-Therefore, we do not need to know the position of the heads of the surplus edges to sample the out-forest. \end{lemma} \begin{proof} Note that if up to time $k$, $\hat{P}_n(k)$ surplus edges have been sampled, this implies that $k-\hat{P}_n(k)$ vertices have been discovered.
-Thus, up to time $k$, the out-forest contains $\hat{P}_n(k)$ purple leaves, and black vertices with degrees $(\hat{D}^+_{n,1},\dots,\hat{D}^+_{n,k-\hat{P}_n(k)})$, so by definition of the \L ukasiewicz path, its value is indeed equal to $\hat{S}^+_n(k)$ at time $k$.
-Moreover, up to time $k$, the total in-degree of the discovered vertices is equal to $\sum_{i=1}^{k-\hat{P}_n(k)}\hat{D}^-_{n,i}$.
-At every time step, we pair $1$ in-half-edge of a discovered vertex, unless we start a new component. $-\hat{I}^+_n(k)$ corresponds to the number of out-components that are fully explored up to time $k$, so the total number of unpaired in-half-edges of discovered vertices at time $k$ is equal to $\hat{S}^-_n(k)$.
+We do not need to know the position of the heads of the surplus edges in order to sample the out-forest. \end{proposition} \begin{proof} Note that if up to time $k$, $\hat{P}_n(k)$ surplus edges have been sampled, this implies that $k-\hat{P}_n(k)$ true vertices have been discovered.
+Thus, up to time $k$, the out-forest contains $\hat{P}_n(k)$ dummy leaves, and true vertices with degrees $(\hat{D}^+_{n,1},\dots,\hat{D}^+_{n,k-\hat{P}_n(k)})$, so by definition of the \L ukasiewicz path, its value is indeed equal to $\hat{S}^+_n(k)$ at time $k$.
+Moreover, up to time $k$, the total in-degree of the discovered true vertices is equal to $\sum_{i=1}^{k-\hat{P}_n(k)}\hat{D}^-_{n,i}$.
+At every time-step, we pair one in-half-edge of a discovered vertex, unless we start a new component.
+The value $-\hat{I}^+_n(k)$ corresponds to the number of out-components that are fully explored up to time $k$, so the total number of unpaired in-half-edges of discovered vertices at time $k$ is equal to $\hat{S}^-_n(k)$.
 By the same reasoning, the total number of unpaired in-half-edges is equal to $\sum_{i=1}^n D^-_i-k-\hat{I}^+_n(k)+1$.
-The probability of sampling a surplus edge follows.
-We note that this probability does not depend on the position of the heads of the surplus edges, which implies that we can sample the out-forest without this information. \end{proof}
+The probability of sampling a surplus edge at step $(k+1)$ follows.
+We note that this probability does not depend on the positions of the heads of the surplus edges, but only on their number, which implies that we can sample the out-forest without sampling the positions of the heads. \end{proof}